Bevy of defensive playmakers are available in Round 2 of the NFL draft after historic offensive run

 Another name to keep an ear out for is Illinois defensive tackle Jer’Zhan Newton, one of the best interior pass rushers in this year’s draft.
 He pressured the quarterback more than 100 times over the last two seasons combined and also had 13 sacks and 22 1/2 tackles for loss in 2022 and ’23.
 He didn’t work out at the combine or his pro day after undergoing foot surgery after the season.

-The first defensive player off the board Thursday night was UCLA edge rusher Liatu Latu, who is coming off a senior season in which he had 13 sacks and 21 1/2 tackles for loss.
-The Indianapolis Colts chose him with the 15th pick after a record half-dozen quarterbacks, four offensive linemen, three wide receivers and a tight end were taken.
+The first defensive player off the board Thursday night was UCLA edge rusher Laiatu Latu, who is coming off a senior season in which he had 13 sacks and 21 1/2 tackles for loss.
+The Indianapolis Colts chose him with the 15th pick after a record half-dozen quarterbacks, four offensive linemen, three wide receivers, and a tight end were taken.

 The latest the first defender had come off the board in previous drafts was eighth in 2021 when the Carolina Panthers selected cornerback Jaycee Horn.